The AYA Cancer Network Aotearoa: A Membership Organisation

 The AYA Cancer Network Aotearoa was established in 2013 to determine and direct improvements in cancer services for young people.
-The Network provides strategic direction, clinical leadership and monitoring of AYA cancer in New Zealand and is contracted directly to Te Aho o Te Kahu (The Cancer Control Agency) to undertake this role.
+The Network provides strategic direction, clinical leadership and monitoring of AYA cancer in New Zealand.
+Te Aho o Te Kahu (The Cancer Control Agency) contracts directly with the Network to undertake their role.

 Young people and their whānau are central to the work undertaken by the Network.
-Opportunities are created for young people to shape, design and contribute to policy, Network activities, Network Governance and the development of AYA cancer services.
+Opportunities are created for young people to shape, design and contribute to policy.
+This may include Network activities, Network Governance and the development of AYA cancer services.

-The Network is resourced to provide the clinical guidance and project management expertise to translate the ideas and knowledge of passionate practitioners and young people into implementable national solutions.
-Small project and working groups are utilised to provide advice, recommendations and action plans on specific areas of AYA cancer service delivery.
+Furthermore, the Network is resourced to provide the clinical guidance and project management expertise to translate the ideas and knowledge of passionate practitioners and young people into implementable national solutions.
+Small project and working groups are utilised to provide advice, recommendations as well as action plans on specific areas of AYA cancer service delivery.